zak-510/Candidate-Recommendation-Engine/README.md

 ## Usage Instructions

 1. **Enter Job Description**: Paste the job description in the provided text area.
-More detailed descriptions yield better matching results.
+More detailed descriptions gives better matching results.
 2. **Upload Resume Files**: Select and upload candidate resumes in PDF or plain text format.
 3. **Run Analysis**: Click the analyze button to process the uploaded resumes against the job requirements.
 4. **Review Results**: Candidates are displayed in ranked order with similarity scores.

 ## Requirements and Considerations

-**Supported File Formats**: The application accepts PDF and plain text files.
+**Supported File Formats**: The application takes PDF and plain text files.
 Password-protected PDFs cannot be processed.

 **Performance**: Processing time varies based on the number of resumes and document length.

 **Data Quality**: Results depend on the clarity and completeness of both job descriptions and resume content.
 Well-formatted, detailed documents produce more accurate rankings.

 ## Tech Architecture

-The application leverages several key technologies:

 - **Streamlit**: Provides the web-based user interface and application framework
 - **Sentence Transformers**: Handles semantic text embeddings using the all-MiniLM-L6-v2 model